chipgarner/EdisonBluemixNode/README.md

 ============================
 Node.js application intended to read data from Analog pin A0 on the Intel(R) Edison with Arduino breakout board and send it to IBM Bluemix.

+Requires registration on Bluemix.
+Edit the following to your Bluemix registration values:
+ORG
+TYPE
+ID
+AUTHTOKEN

 Intel(R) XDK
 -------------------------------------------
 This app uses the Intel(R) XDK IoT Edition.